 - 52% won’t return to a store if they don’t like the aesthetic

 Scent can be used to create a memorable experience, with customers associating particular smells with retailers they have visited.
-This can work to enhance customers’ experiences, as well as reminding them of your brand when they smell it elsewhere.
+This can work to enhance customers’ experiences, as well as remind them of your brand when they smell it elsewhere.

 - Up to 45% of people spend longer in a scented environment than an unscented one